apache/trafficcontrol/docs/source/api/v3/deliveryservice_requests.rst

 		.. deprecated:: ATCv3.0
 			This field has been deprecated in Traffic Control 3.x and is subject to removal in Traffic Control 4.x or later

-	:ccrDnsTtl:                 The :ref:`ds-dns-ttl` - named "ccrDnsTtl" for legacy reasons
 	:cdnId:                     The integral, unique identifier of the :ref:`ds-cdn` to which the :term:`Delivery Service` belongs
 	:cdnName:                   Name of the :ref:`ds-cdn` to which the :term:`Delivery Service` belongs
 	:checkPath:                 A :ref:`ds-check-path`